queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment7/REVIEW.md

 ### 2. Insufficient Information Provided at README.md

-#### Suggesttion
+#### Suggestion

 A good markdown is to let users, who might be completely unfamiliar with your program, understand your design and how to use.
-Put on a user hat when writing the markdown may help you to fugire out what contents should be included.
+Put on a user hat when writing the markdown may help you to figure out what contents should be included.

 #### 1. Markdown Style